 Apical approach (open-chest)

-The Apical approach (or ventricular apical stab method) is a closed chest approach.
+The Apical approach (or ventricular apical stab method) is a open chest approach.
 For this, a small incision is made through the diaphragm of the animal to expose the apex of the heart.
 A 25 gauge needle is then used to create a stab incision at the center of the apex, through which the catheter will be inserted.2,3 The apical approach is considered the least challenging of the two techniques, as proper placement of the catheter in the ventricle is more easily achieved.

 Catheter placement can be optimized - One of the main advantages of the open-chest apical approach is it allows for greater control over the catheter position and orientation within the ventricle.